lpod/lpod-docs/level1-styles.rst

 ~~~~~~~~~~~

 A cell style is created using ``odf_create_style()`` with ``table cell`` as the
 family.
-A ``data style`` may provided as an optional parameter, which is
+A ``data style`` may be provided as an optional parameter, which is
 recommended as soon as the style is about to be used for numeric cells.

 Once created, a cell style may be customized using ``set_properties()``.
 See